mlenzen/collections-extended/README.rst

 setlist
 -------
+A `setlist` is an ordered collection with unique elements.
+The class implements Sequence and Set and should be able to be used as a drop in replacement for a set or list of you want to add the add an additional constraint of ordering or uniqueness.
+It it more than just an ordered Set in that the elements are accessible by index (ie. not just a linked set).

 Collection Factory
 ==================
 A Collection factory is provided where you can specify whether you want the Collection returned to be mutable, have unique elements and/or be ordered.
 If an Iterable object is passed the Collection will be filled from it, otherwise it will be empty.

 ``collection(it: Iterable = None, mutable=True, unique=False, ordered=False)``